 During our lockdown, we’re continuing to broadcast the audio stream of our scheduled sittings from the Arnold Park zendo.

 We’ve also added online Zoom sittings for members and friends, every Monday through Saturday morning from 7:00 to 8:00, Sunday mornings from 8:30 to 10:30, and Monday through Friday in the evening from 7:00 to 8:00.
+(For information on connecting with the Center for special events such as ceremonies, sesshin, and instruction, click here.)

 If you’d like to sit with us, here are instructions: